RedTachyon/jekyll-now/_posts/2018-12-4-Unclickbaiting-AI.md

 ---
 layout: post
-title: Unclickbaiting AI part one - Artificial Incest
+title: Unclickbaiting AI part one&#58; Artificial Incest
 ---

-Will this change anything?
+This will be a nice post one day